EdgeVerve/oe-studio/README.md

 # Model Administration

 ### List of Existing Models :-
-In the side pan of oe-Designer tool, all the existing models are listed as shown in the image below.
+In the side pan of oe-studio tool, all the existing models are listed as shown in the image below.
 A model can be selected by clicking on the model name.

 <img src="images/documentationImages/existingModels.png" width="500" height="400">